 A student who wishes to have academic credit granted for USAFI work should request a test report by completing and forwarding a DD Form 1571, Request for USAFI Test Reporting, to USAFI head-quarters in Madison.
-He should request that the test report be sent to the Director of Admissions and Records.
+He should request that the test report be sent to the Registrar.
 Only original copies of test reports, marked "Official," will be accepted as documentation.